-

 Dorsett, Timmy Newsome, Tony Hill, Mike Renfro, Doug Cosbie, and Tom

-Rafferty towing the line) and a FLEXible defense (Ed "Too Tall"
+Rafferty towing the line) and an equally-aging-yet-still-FLEXible defense (Ed "Too Tall"

 Jones, John Dutton, Randy "Manster" White, Jim Jeffcoat, Eugene "Hittin'